Ware-Em-Out/terraform-21day-bootcamp-jun2023/README.md

-# Task 8: Remote State Data Source, Layered Approach
+# Task 9: Distributing Traffic using Elastic Load Balancing (ELB)

-We will build on our knowledge of remote Terraform backends and explore how to use the remote state data source to manage resources across multiple Terraform configurations.
-We'll start by understanding how to reference and use the state data from a remote backend in another configuration.
+We will explore how to distribute traffic using Elastic Load Balancing (ELB) in Amazon Web Services (AWS).
+We'll start by understanding what ELB is and how it works to distribute traffic across multiple instances.
+Then, we'll use Terraform to create and configure an ELB, including its listener and backend instances.